Industrial and Commercial Bank of China : Coronavirus pushes London banks to consider additional gold storage sites | MarketScreener

 Good delivery refiners are those accredited by the LBMA.
 There are 72 of these in 31 countries, supplying the vast majority of the world's gold.

 However, several of the most important of these refiners have closed.
 Three in Switzerland - the biggest refining centre - suspended production this week.
-Royal Canadian Mint also shut temporarily and South Africa's Rand Refinery has implemented a sharp reduction in output.
+South Africa's Rand Refinery has implemented a sharp reduction in output.

 The supply disruption has coincided with a surge in demand for gold, which is often bought as a safe-haven investment in times of turmoil.
+[GOL/]